freemocap/freemocap/README.md

 A GUI should pop up!

-## Documentation and Knowledge Base (NOTE - no docs exist for the version of the GUI on the `main` branch yet - these docs refer to the `Alpha` release
+## Documentation and Knowledge Base

 Documentation for this software is currently pretty thin... but we're woking on it!